sinacms/MultiHttp/README.md

     This is high performance PHP curl wrapper written in PHP.
 	It's compatible with PHP 5.4+ and HHVM .
+	Notice that libcurl version must be over 7.36.0, libcurl version must be over 7.36.0， otherwise timeout can not suppert decimal.

 ## Contents